 - Communication styles, including languages spoken by team (English?)

 It’s of great importance to know about the experience of CRO as well.
-The extent, breadth and quality of CROs teams’ experience can significantly affect the value of their service.
-It helps to ask following questions.
+The extent, breadth, and quality of CROs teams’ experience can significantly affect the value of their service.
+It helps to ask the following questions.

 - How many projects were performed?